ArthurZey/arthurzey.github.io/_pages/one-good-thing.md

 {:toc}
 {::options toc_levels="2" /}

+## 2021-12-22
+### The Good Thing
+Started contributing meaningfully and being productive at my new job.
+### What It Means to Me

+### What It Says about Me

 ## 2021-12-21
 ### The Good Thing
-Got the Christmas Tree lights up!
+Got the Christmas Tree lights up and installed my new CO license plate!
 ### What It Means to Me

 ### What It Says about Me